So. Much. Business Software.

 Using drag-and-drop interfaces, users can design and re-design their custom software solutions however they want without relying on their IT department or a third-party developer.
 No-code solutions give users the freedom to create exactly what they need without putting company data or communications at risk security-wise.

 What does it look like?

-This is what makes no-code solutions so powerful: anyone can get the customization they want in one single platform, without relying on more apps, more developers, or an internal IT department to maintain/change it when necessary.
+This is what makes no-code solutions so powerful: anyone can get the customization they want in one single platform, without relying on more tools, more developers, or an internal IT department to maintain/change it when necessary.

 They offer the centralization and customization without the additional technical burdens of cost and time.